RandomStudio/random-studio/src/pages/projects/louis-vuitton-x-exhibition-1.md

 templateKey: Project
 title: 'Louis Vuitton X Exhibition '
 intro: >-
-  The Louis Vuitton X Exhibition celebrates 160 years of its pioneering creative exchanges and artistic collaborations.
-Tasked with bringing the brand’s heritage into the now, Random Studio designed LED paneling into the walls and ceiling of the ‘Origins Room’: a space that restages the fashion house’s early artistic collaborations through a collection of items from the archive from early sketches to one-of-a-kind pieces.
+  Louis Vuitton X celebrates 160 years of the brands pioneering creative exchanges and artistic collaborations.
+Tasked with bringing the brand’s heritage into the now, we designed LED paneling into the walls and ceiling of the ‘Origins Room’.
+A space that re-stages the fashion house’s early artistic collaborations through a collection of items from the archive.
+From early sketches to one-of-a-kind pieces.
 content:
   - marginLeft: 10
     marginTop: 0